jColeChanged/josh.meanings/doc/intro.md

 Though it is possible to run k means a single time this is not recommended.
-In general, k means doesn't find the globally optimal solution. it is especially prone to finding bad clusters when run using naive initialization, but even with k-means-++ and k-means-parallel there is stochasticity.
+In general, k means doesn't find the globally optimal solution.
+It is especially prone to finding bad clusters when run using naive initialization, but even with k-means-++ and k-means-parallel there is stochasticity.
 Multiple runs can converge on different solutions.
 So it makes sense to run multiple times